 Introverts typically respond to several social cues when communicating verbally – for this reason, in-person conversations are always preferred.
 Often, even better, communicate through letters or email.
 Introverts typically want to think through their thoughts, compose what they have to say, review it, think it through some more, sit on it for a day, and then send.

 4. Skip The Small Talk

-Most introverts have learned to manage social situations, and they're definitely better off when it's people they know well and are close with.
-Many of your favourite speakers, musicians and actors are introverts, they're just exceptional at their work.
-It's the small talk before and after the main event that is the challenge.
-My comment above about idle weather conversations - it's the small talk.
-Wikipedia describes small talk as a "social lubricant".
+Most introverts have learned to manage social situations, and they’re definitely better off when it’s people they know well and are close with.
+Many of your favourite speakers, musicians and actors are introverts; they’re so exceptional at their work that they can be mistaken for extroverts.
+It’s the small talk before and after the main event that is the challenge.
+My comment above about idle weather conversations – that’s small talk.
+Wikipedia describes small talk as a “social lubricant”.
 Introverts would prefer to go forth without the lube and instead discuss how people can call themselves ethical vegans and at the same time support GMO soy production, or intelligently converse about why science is set to disprove the benefits of organics and simultaneously study the rapidly heating oceans and vast dead zones while failing to see a connection to chemical agriculture.

 Small talk allows two people to have an entire conversation without really saying anything or actually getting to know each other.
-The different ways people mispronounce your name or the traffic you sat in to get here isn't that important.
-Introverts regard small talk as a necessairy hurdle before getting to the juice.
+The different ways people mispronounce your name or the traffic you sat in to get to your destination aren’t that important to introverts.
+Introverts regard small talk as a necessary hurdle before getting to the juice.

 As Susan Cain puts it in her book Quiet: